-Based on these results, wheat price does not affect CPI in the long run, but only in the short run; by design, the VECM contains lags of the first difference of all variables in the system in each equation.
-Monetary conditions, as measured by private sector credit, affect CPI in the long and short run.
+Based on these results, the wheat price does not impact the CPI in the long-run, but only in the short-run; by design, the VECM contains lags of the first difference of all variables in the system in each equation.
+Monetary conditions, as measured by private sector credit, impact the CPI in the long- and short-run.

-The co-integrating vector describes recent inflation developments well.
-Starting in early 2003, monetary conditions were very accommodating, private sector credit growth picked up, and disequilibrium in the CPI-private sector credit relationship emerged (Figure 3).
-As inflation also picked up, disequilibrium has been reduced, but not yet been eliminated through June 2005.
-The loading coefficient in the equation for CPI indicates that 23 percent of a deviation from the long-run relationship is adjusted in the next period.
+The cointegrating vector describes recent inflation developments well.
+Starting in early 2003, monetary conditions were very accommodating, private sector credit growth picked up, and a disequilibrium in the CPI-private sector credit relationship emerged (Figure 3).
+As inflation picked up as well, the disequilibrium has been reduced, but not yet been eliminated through June 2005.
+The loading coefficient in the equation for the CPI indicates that 23 percent of a deviation from the long-run relationship is adjusted in the next period.